Sign up here to receive regular news about what is going on in Paxford

 Thank you everyone

 Thank you to the 500 people who made PaxFest 2025 a huge success - sponsors, generous suppliers, armies of volunteers, and everyone who came.
-We will give more details later including how much we raised for the three charities we are supporting.
+We raised £7,740 which we split equally between North Cotswold Food Bank, Katharine House Hospice and Paxford Village Hall.
+This was a fantastic achievement and will make a real difference to people's lives through the work of the three charities.

 A disastrous Quiz Night and Summer Buffet in the Village Hall when Paxford residents were beaten by a team from Blockley!